photoprism/photoprism-docs/docs/user-guide/faq.md

 Files with the same *XMP Instance ID* or *Unique Image ID* as well as images with the exact same time and location will always be stacked.
-These are considered identical, not sequences of related files based on the file name.
+These are considered identical, not sequences of related files based on their file names.
 Sidecar files will also always be stacked as that's their purpose.

 ### Why do some pictures have an odd date like 01/01/1980? ###